-You can download the piano sheet music, midi and mp3 files using the links on the left hand menu, or click here to see our own Organ arrangement of Nimrod.
+You can download the piano sheet music, midi and mp3 files using the links on the left hand menu.
+Below is a video of this arrangement being played by Jim Paterson.
+Below that you can play the mp3 file or view the sheet music.
+Here is a link to our own Organ arrangement of Nimrod.

 Here is a video of Elgar's Nimrod from The Enigma Variations for piano: